DanielMuller/danielmuller.me/content/post/diving-into-cloudfront.md

 - An Application Server

 ## Why is using a CDN relevant?
-The main reason to improve speed of delivery on static content.
+The main reason is to improve the speed of delivery of static content.
 By caching the content on the CDN edge, you not only reduce the download time from a few seconds to a few milliseconds, but you also reduce the load and amount of requests on your backend (Network, IO, CPU, Memory, ...).

-Static content can be defined as content not changing between two identical requests done in the same time frame.
+_Static content_ can be defined as content not changing between two identical requests done in the same time frame.

 Identical can be as simple as the same URI, or as fine grained as down to the authentication header.
 The time frame can range between 1 second to 1 year.